 - Opportunity to support Downtown food business start-ups: Pretzel City Kitchens can help to increase the success rate of new business start-ups in downtown Freeport and beyond by incubating food businesses before they open their own storefronts or production facilities.
 A 2008 Freeport Downtown Market Study demonstrated the demand for a local foods/products store; Pretzel City Kitchens can help meet this demand by including a small retail element to showcase products developed in the Kitchens as well as other local and regional foods.

 - Putting Downtown Freeport on the map as a unique food destination: Freeport is situated on the corridor between Chicago and Galena which draws over a million visitors a year seeking out Galena’s unique restaurants, galleries, shopping and recreation.
 Freeport is also connected to Madison by a string of rural communities including Monroe, New Glarus, Monticello, and Paoli that attract visitors with their food heritage, namely beer and cheese.
 The Wisconsin Cheese Tour highlights many of these destinations.
 By supporting food entrepreneurs, Pretzel City Kitchens will help to strengthen the local food offerings of existing restaurants and retailers and help create new food businesses and brands that can capture “foodie” tourism in the region.

 LEARNING FROM OTHER MODELS

-The project team has been closely studying other commercial kitchen models from across the region and country to determine what will work best for this project.
+The project team has studied other commercial kitchen models from across the region and country to determine what will work best for this project.
 Visit the resources page to learn about other models we have visited/studied.